-Dubai Culture and Dubai Quality Group sign strategic partnership to solidify a culture of sector excellence
+Dubai Culture And Dubai Quality Group Sign Strategic Partnership To Solidify A Culture Of Sector Excellence

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, 21 August 2024, UAE: Dubai Culture and Arts Authority (Dubai Culture) and Dubai Quality Group (DQG) have signed a strategic partnership to enhance cooperation, share experiences, and elevate services.
+(MENAFN- Dubai PR Network) Dubai, 21 August 2024, UAE: Dubai Culture and Arts Authority (Dubai Culture) and Dubai Quality Group (DQG) have signed a strategic partnership to enhance cooperation, share experiences, and elevate services.
 The partnership will create an innovative platform connecting decision-makers in quality and excellence, both locally and globally, focusing on areas such as culture, arts, women's empowerment, innovation, and technology.
-This collaboration aligns with Dubai Culture’s goal of promoting excellence in the cultural sector, positively impacting the local creative scene, while also supporting DQG’s vision of advancing best practices in the UAE.
+This collaboration aligns with Dubai Culture's goal of promoting excellence in the cultural sector, positively impacting the local creative scene, while also supporting DQG's vision of advancing best practices in the UAE.

 As part of this collaboration, Dubai Culture will sponsor various international and local awards organised by Dubai Quality Group.
 These awards include the Emirates Women Award, the UAE Innovation Award, the International Ideas Arabia Award, the UAE Ideas Award, the Global Artificial Intelligence Award, the Global Continuous Improvement Award, and the Medical Excellence MENA Award.